onap/doc/docs/guides/onap-operator/cloud_site/openstack/index.rst

 parameter "cloud-type" take the value "openstack"

-parameter "cloud-region-version" is refering to your Openstack version
+parameter "cloud-region-version" is referring to your Openstack version

 parameter "cloud-extra-info" will contain the Openstack "region".
 Here, the region ID of the deployed Openstack cloud site will be set.